adhearsion/adhearsion-website/docs/source/getting-started/asterisk.md

 ### Route calls to AsyncAGI

 To process calls with Adhearsion they must be routed through AsyncAGI.
-Add the following context your extensions.conf:
+Add the following context your <code>/etc/asterisk/extensions.conf</code>:

 <pre>
 [adhearsion]